sarnold/arm/README.rst

 (other) Steve's test setup:

- * Hardware: Jetson, Trimslice, Wandboard quad, Chromebooks (snow and K1), Raspberry Pi B/B+/B2, Udoo quad, Cubox quad, BeagleboneBlack
+ * Hardware: Jetson, Trimslice, Wandboard quad, Chromebooks (snow and nyan), Raspberry Pi B/B+/B2/2/3, Udoo quad, Cubox quad, BeagleboneBlack

   - Full X is only built for all of them (so far) with wayland/weston testing in progress)